sundayapp/architecture-katas/message-gateway/README.md

   4. At least a mention of migration (progressive adoption)
 - **Discussion**:
   - Present your design.
-  - Highlight trade-offs (latency vs reliability, cost vs observability).
+  - Highlight trade-offs (latency vs reliability, cost vs observability)
-  - Defend your approach to scalability and auditing.
+  - Defend your approach to scalability and auditing

 ---